alshedivat/al-folio/_projects/1_project_fun.md

     </div>
 </div>
 <div class="caption">
     Nevermind the mess !
 I assembled the library and put it in place.
 I had to use a mallet to make the dovetails fit together.
-My half was very scheptical about the strength of the library without nails, glue or screw.
+My other half was very skeptical about the strength of the library without nails, glue or screw.
 She did the first assembly.
 WE used a lot of patience to make it perfect.
 </div>